• Skip to main content

 Ym slip lwil ourp tuo eiaspr, rof ouy atech em yrou sstattue.
 (Psalm 119:171)

 Het retyient fo yoru rwod si hurtt, heac fo oury suoeritgh jumentsdg duresen rfvoeev.
 (Psalm 119:160).
+Leave a space under each one for kids to write.

 Create two teams of kids.
 Line up each team in front of their assigned verse.
 When you say “Go,” the first person from each team should write the unscrambled first word; the second person unscrambles the second word, and so on.
 When both verses are complete, say each one together.
 Say the Life Point and discuss how these verses support the Life Point.